albertlauncher/documentation/src/_docs/contributing.md

 2. [Contact](/docs/contact/) us / Open an issue / Comment an issue.
 3. Discuss if the idea is reasonable and find a well designed approach.
 4. Work on the issue.
 Reflect your work.
 If you have doubts, communicate it.
 5. Test it.
-Not realworld testing, but use it a few days yourself.
+Not real world testing, but use it a few days yourself.
 6. Send a PR to the `dev` branch.

 This way nobody has to reject PR's, nobodies PR's will get rejected and there won't be multiple developers working on the same issue.